deliveroo/deliveroo.engineering/_guidelines/git.md

-Note that [git-whistles](https://github.com/mezis/git-whistles) will do most of this for you: naming the branch right, the PR when issuing it, and even pasting the ticket description into your PR for better reviewr comfort!
+Note that [git-whistles](https://github.com/mezis/git-whistles) will do most of this for you: naming the branch right, the PR when issuing it, and even pasting the ticket description into your PR for better reviewer comfort!

 ## Force Pushing